 What family goals do you have for this year?
 You may not even know where to start.
-This blog post will provide a step-by-step guide on how to create effective family goals so that you can make the most of your family time and set clear expectations for family members.
+This blog post will provide a step-by-step guide on how to create effective goals so that you can make the most of your family time and set clear expectations for family members.

 What are family goals?

 Family goals are family-oriented achievements that family members want to complete together.
 They can be big, like a family vacation, or small, like reading together or playing a game before bedtime.
-Goals can be family-wide goals that the entire family is striving to achieve together and individual family members may also have their own family goals too.
+Goals can be family-wide goals that the everyone is striving to achieve together and individual family members may also have their own family goals too.

 Why do we need family goals?

 Family goals create a sense of unity, help maintain the family’s focus on what is important, and help provide an opportunity for each individual to work together towards a common goal.
 They can also have unexpected benefits like boosting self-esteem with children who are a part of goals setting.